symbolworks/sysh/README.md

 ## Example Session

 We bring an example session in interacting with typical Sysh application.
-The example command set is is chosen for effective functioning of the example application, but it is in no way restricted to shown commands.
-Thus, different applications may choose different command sets, as their functionality requires.

 When the example session starts, user interface (UI) shows:

 ```
 Applications.
 Choose a command: